FAANG/analysis-TAGADA/README.md

 5. Compute genome coverage with [Bedtools](https://github.com/arq5x/bedtools2).
    Coverage information is saved to `output/coverage` in `.bed` files.
 6. Merge aligned reads by factors with [Samtools](https://github.com/samtools/samtools).
-   See the [merge factors](#merge-factors) section for details.
+   See the [merge groups](#merge-groups) section for details.
-7. Assemble transcripts and create a novel annotation with [StringTie](https://github.com/gpertea/stringtie).
+7. Assemble transcripts and create a novel annotation with [StringTie](https://github.com/gpertea/stringtie) and [Tmerge](https://github.com/julienlag/tmerge).
    The novel annotation is saved to `output/annotation` in a `.gtf` file.
 8. Detect long non-coding transcripts with [FEELnc](https://github.com/tderrien/FEELnc).
    The annotation saved to `output/annotation` is updated with the results.